Meditative Stillness In A Galloping World

 Wild Horses Galloping

 But we are not herds of wild horses thundering on the Great Plains; we are humans in search of our awakening.
 Part of that process involves stopping, sitting with stillness and holding space for awareness in our breath.
+As we master stillness, we learn to bring greater awareness to our "galloping."
+Galloping with awareness.
+In motion with consciousness.

 Michael Martin Murphey, the songwriter, tells us much of this song blossomed from a dream.
 In his Story Behind The Song 'Wildfire' he shares: